albertquiroga/aws-cli-utils/README.md

 The 'ec2 connect' command supports the following values:

-* DefaultInstanceIdentifier: sets a default value for the 'identifier' positional argument
+* `DefaultInstanceIdentifier`: sets a default value for the 'identifier' positional argument
-* DefaultUsername: sets a default value for the 'username' optional argument
+* `DefaultUsername`: sets a default value for the 'username' optional argument
-* DefaultPort: sets a default value for the 'port' optional argument
+* `DefaultPort`: sets a default value for the 'port' optional argument

 ### EMR

 Both the 'emr connect' and 'emr info' commands support the following values:

-* DefaultClusterIdentifier: sets a default value for the 'identifier' positional argument
+* `DefaultClusterIdentifier`: sets a default value for the 'identifier' positional argument

 ### Glue

 The 'glue crawl' command supports the following values:

-* DefaultCrawlerDatabase: sets a default value for the 'database' optional argument
+* `DefaultCrawlerDatabase`: sets a default value for the 'database' optional argument

 The 'glue connect' command supports the following values:

-* DefaultDevEndpointName: sets a default value for the 'name' positional argument
+* `DefaultDevEndpointName`: sets a default value for the 'name' positional argument

 The 'glue notebook' command supports the following values:

-* DefaultNotebookName: sets a default value for the 'name' positional argument
+* `DefaultNotebookName`: sets a default value for the 'name' positional argument

 ### Sample file